vmware-tanzu/velero/site/content/docs/main/api-types/backup.md

   volumeSnapshotLocations:
     - aws-primary
     - gcp-primary
   # The amount of time before this backup is eligible for garbage collection.
 If not specified,
   # a default value of 30 days will be used.
 The default can be configured on the velero server
   # by passing the flag --default-backup-ttl.
   ttl: 24h0m0s
   # Whether restic should be used to take a backup of all pod volumes by default.
   defaultVolumesToRestic: true
   # Actions to perform at different times during a backup.
-The only hook currently supported is
+The only hook supported is
   # executing a command in a container in a pod using the pod exec API.
 Optional.
   hooks:
     # Array of hooks that are applicable to specific resources.
 Optional.